NoiseByNorthwest/php-spx/README.md

 Then click on the report in the list and enjoy the [analysis screen](#analysis-screen).

-SPX profiling can also be trigged with curl as shown in this example:
+Profiling can also be triggered with Curl as shown in this example:

 `curl --cookie "SPX_ENABLED=1; SPX_KEY=dev" http://localhost/`